Clark Gillies: Professional career

 Gillies scored over 30 goals for four straight seasons (starting in 1975–76) as part of the "Trio Grande", the Islanders' top forward line with Mike Bossy and Bryan Trottier, and again in 1980–81 and 1981–82.
 In 1977 he finished tenth in the voting for the Hart Trophy for most valuable player in the NHL.
 In 1978 and 1979 he led all left-wingers for most votes for the All-Star game, and was named to the NHL First All-Star Team as a left-winger at the conclusion of these two seasons.
 In 1981, he played for the Canadian national team in the Canada Cup, scoring seven points in seven games.

 After scoring only four goals in 55 games in 1985–86, Gillies was left unprotected in the NHL waiver draft, and was claimed by the Buffalo Sabres.
-While wearing number 39 in Buffalo, Gillies retired after playing a season and a half with the Sabres.
+While wearing numbers 39 and 90 in Buffalo, Gillies retired after playing a season and a half with the Sabres.
 On December 7, 1996, Gillies' No. 9 was retired by the Islanders.

 Gillies was inducted into the Hockey Hall of Fame in 2002.
-Although his overall statistics were respectable but not considered Hall of Fame caliber, his role as an gressive playmaker (power forward) was key for Trio Grande linemates Bossy and Trottier to thrive, as was his clutch scoring ability (54 game-winning goals).
+Although his overall statistics were respectable but not considered Hall of Fame caliber, his role as an aggressive playmaker (power forward) was key for Trio Grande linemates Bossy and Trottier to thrive, as was his clutch scoring ability (54 game-winning goals).

 He was also inducted into the Saskatchewan Sports Hall of Fame.